kacperkoza/tips_IntelliJ_IDEA/README.md

 `⌘ ⇧ N` - `Scratch file`

 Copy `curl.txt` and paste into `.http` scratch.
 Edit and then export as new cURL.

+Scratch files are not detected by git.
+You can always create `.http` file in your project directory and keep it in git.

 ## 7. Navigating inside file